-$^4$ Many economists are happy to take the numbers as given, and gaily go ahead with crunching them.
+4 Many economists are happy to take the numbers as given, and gaily go ahead with crunching them.

 One possibility is the notion that 'fair's fair' - the goods on one side of a barter transaction 'ought to' embody the same number of hours of labour-time as the goods on the other side.
-But it's unlikely that this is what Smith had in mind.
-More likely, he was thinking in terms of self-interested calculation.
+But it's unlikely that this is what Smith had in mind.5 More likely, he was thinking in terms of self-interested calculation.
 If I'm in possession of a beaver which 'usually' costs 2h hours to kill and I'm contemplating exchanging this for deer that 'usually' cost h hours apiece, then I'm not interested in exchange unless the ratio is at least one beaver per two deer; otherwise I could do better by hunting deer myself.
-The possessor of the deer is thinking symmetrically, and is willing to part with the deer only if two deer will fetch at least one beaver.
+The possessor of the deer will fetch at least one beaver.
 In each case the question is: How am I doing in exchange versus proceeding on my own account?
 And the upshot is that exchange will take place only if both parties are willing, which requires that, as Smith says, one beaver should exchange for two deer.